simonspa/corryvreckan/src/modules/AnalysisTimingFASTPIX/README.md

 # AnalysisTimingFASTPIX
-**Maintainer**: Eric Buschmann (eric.buschmann@cern.ch) **Module Type**: *GLOBAL*
+**Maintainer**: Eric Buschmann (eric.buschmann@cern.ch) **Module Type**: *DUT*
 **Status**: Immature

 ### Description
-This is a demonstrator module only, taking data every detector on the clipboard and plots the pixel hit positions.
-It serves as template to create new modules.
+This module performs a timing analysis of FASTPIX data using waveforms from a fast timing reference.
+A basic timing analysis without timewalk correction is performed and detailed timing information is written to a ROOT tree which can be used to extract and apply the timewalk correction.

 ### Parameters
-No parameters are used from the configuration file.
+* `chi2ndof_cut`: Acceptance criterion for the maximum telescope tracks chi2/ndf, defaults to a value of `3`.

 ### Plots produced
-* Histogram of event numbers

 For each detector the following plots are produced:

+* 1D histogram of time residuals for pixels inside the matrix and on the edge
-* 2D histogram of pixel hit positions
+* 2D histogram of FASTPIX timing vs reference

 ### Usage
 ```toml